Other people in your household

 An example would be a grown-up son or daughter or other relative.
 Government regulations say that we must reduce your benefit by a set amount each week for each non-dependant who is living with you.
 The amount of this "non-dependant deduction" depends on the income of the non-dependant, not the amount they pay you.
 If no evidence of non-dependant income is provided, we may have to take the highest deduction.

-If you get Disability Living Allowance which includes the Care component or Attendance Allowance, a non-dependant deduction will not be taken if you provide evidence that you receive this income.
+If you get Disability Living Allowance which includes the Care component, Personal Independence Payment which includes the Daily Living Component or Attendance Allowance, a non-dependant deduction will not be taken if you provide evidence that you receive this income.

 Married/unmarried couples/civil partners or same sex couples only attract one non-dependant deduction based on their total income.